BAD file format description

 .bad - Microsoft Exchange Non-Delivery Report Message

+The BAD data files are related to Notepad.
 BAD file is a Microsoft Exchange Non-Delivery Report Message.
 When an e-mail message cannot be delivered, Exchange generates a non-delivery report (NDR) delivery status notification message and then delivers this NDR message to the original message sender.
 If the NDR message cannot be successfully delivered, the NDR message is put in the Badmail folder.
 A .bad file is an actual message that is in native SMTP format.
 A .bad file is a text file.
+The Notepad seems to be no longer supported.

 - Data files